Kaizen: The Culture of Continuous Improvement

 What is Kaizen?

-Kaizen is a Japanese term which means “good change”, “change for the better”, or “improvement.”
-As a philosophy, kaizen promotes a mindset where small incremental changes create an impact over time.
-As a methodology, kaizen enhances specific areas in a company by involving top management and rank-and-file employees to initiate everyday changes, knowing that many tiny improvements can yield big results.
+Kaizen is a Japanese term meaning “good change”, “change for the better”, or “improvement.”
+As a business philosophy, Kaizen involves all employees and promotes a mindset where small incremental changes create a significant impact over time.
+The Kaizen method enhances specific organizational areas by involving both top management and employees to initiate daily changes, knowing that many tiny improvements in the process can yield big results.

-Kaizen’s roots can be traced back to post-World War II, when economic reform consequently took over Japan.
+Kaizen’s roots or rapid improvement processes can be traced back to post-World War II, when economic reform consequently took over Japan.
 Since the Toyota Motor Corporation implemented the Creative Idea Suggestion System in May 1951, changes and innovations led to higher product quality and worker productivity, substantially contributing to the company’s development.

 In September 1955, Japanese executives officially started visiting the United States as one of the initiatives of the Japan Productivity Center.
 Integrating the American way of doing business with a humanized approach eventually pushed Japanese companies into worldwide competitiveness.
 During the 1980’s, management consultant Masaaki Imai worked with Taiichi Ohno to spread the message of the Toyota Production System (TPS), a result of several years of continuous improvements.